 Iceland’s adventure scene is also expanding with new attractions.
 Opening in May 2025, Arbodin (The River Baths) in the Golden Circle will provide a relaxing geothermal spa experience—perfect after a day of exploring.

-Additionally, Iceland has introduced The Volcanic Way, a 700-kilometer scenic route that takes travelers through the country’s active volcanic zones in the south and the Reykjanes Peninsula.
+Additionally, Iceland has introduced The Volcanic Way, a 435-mile (700-kilometer) scenic route that takes travelers through the country’s active volcanic zones in the south and the Reykjanes Peninsula.
 This new route offers easier access to volcanic craters and untouched wilderness, creating even more opportunities for off-the-beaten-path adventures.

 Many Iceland activity packages handle the logistics—transport, gear, and accommodations—so you can fully enjoy the adventure.
 Glacier hikes, ATV rides across lava fields, and northern lights excursions are just a few of the ways these tours let you explore Iceland’s stunning landscapes up close.